Golf Tutorials

 Shaft length is the most obvious part of iron sizing and has the biggest impact on your setup posture.
 Getting it right allows you to stand in a comfortable, athletic position, which is the starting point for a good golf swing.

-As mentioned, a club that’s too long or too short forces you into a compromised posture.
+As mentioned, a club that's too long or too short forces you into a compromised posture.
 This doesn't just feel weird, it fundamentally changes your swing plane - the path the club travels on around your body.
-An incorrect swing plane is a primary cause for some of the most common misses in golf.
+An incorrect swing plane is a primary cause of some of the most common misses in golf.

 While your overall height is a factor, the more definitive static measurement for determining proper shaft length is your wrist-to-floor measurement.
-This a simple measurement accounts for your unique arm length relative to your height, giving a a great starting point for how long your irons should be.
+This simple measurement accounts for your unique arm length relative to your height, giving a great starting point for how long your irons should be.

 2. Lie Angle: The Key to Directional Control